 - Recipient, National Endowment for the Arts scholarship

 In Their Own Words

-"In class, there's a lot of playing; I feel it's important just to play rather than writing scales on the board.
+"In class, there's a lot of playing.
+I feel it's important just to play rather than writing scales on the board.
 The emphasis is on improvising, playing, and listening.
-I'll play the song and I'll go over the parts and we'll play and try to incorporate what we listened to."
+I'll play the song, I'll go over the parts, and we'll play and try to incorporate what we listened to."